rice-eclipse/slonk/api.md

 - `sensor_groups` - array: A list describing each set of sensors and the threads that manage them.
 It will also include calibration information.

+- `pre_ignite_time` - number.
+The duration of the pre-ignition period in milliseconds.
+  During pre-ignition, sensors log data at a high frequency, but the ignition procedure has not yet started.

+- `post_ignite_time` - number.
+The duration of the post-ignition period in milliseconds.
+  During post-ignition, sensors log data at a high frequency, but the ignition procedure has already ended.

 - `drivers` - array: A list describing each driver, giving each a unique identifier (which will later be referred to during ignition).